Islandora/documentation/docs/contributing/docs_style_guide.md

 - Use a GitHub Pull Request to submit documentation.
     - See the [Editing Documentation](https://islandora.github.io/documentation/contributing/editing-docs/) documentation page for information on creating a Pull Request.
-- Make it clear if the documentation is based on a particular configuration (such as Islandora Defaults) or if it applies to any deployment of Islandora.
+- Make it clear if the documentation is based on a particular configuration (such as the Install Profile Demo) or if it applies to any deployment of Islandora.
 - Submit documentation formatted in [Markdown](https://en.wikipedia.org/wiki/Markdown) format.
     - Include a top-level heading for the whole page (using `#`)
     - Please add Markdown headings (`#` and `##`) to the content sections.